crums-io/skipledger/docs/sldg_manual.md

 and you might share parts or summaries of them with a select few, or the public.

-The goal of *sldg* then is to make tracking an already private, evolving historical ledger easy and allow a ledger's owner to later share [only] any slice of the ledger's rows in unimpeachable, tamper proof records called *morsel*s.
+The goal of *sldg* then is to make tracking an already private, evolving historical ledger easy and allow a ledger's owner to later share any slices of the ledger's rows in unimpeachable, tamper proof packages called *morsel*s.

 ## Configuration